 This Regulation sets out the requirements that must be undertaken by a retailer or wholesaler in the area of designating and training staff to be responsible for complying with the Regulations and for the dissemination of information to other staff in relation to the implementation of the Regulations.
 It also obliges the retailer or wholesaler to nominate a suitably qualified person to liaise with the Competition and Consumer Protection Commission (CCPC) in relation to the Regulations.
-In this context, this suitable qualified person should preferably be, from the angle of good business practice, independent of the purchasing role within the retailer's or wholesaler's business (viz. not directly involved in purchasing) and should also preferably be someone who holds a more general compliance role within the business.
-Engagement of a new additional staff member for this role is not required under the Regulation unless the retailer or wholesaler deems it appropriate for its own internal reasons.
-The Regulations do not preclude a retailer or wholesaler from appointing one person to be responsible for both the training of staff and to be the nominated liaison person for the CCPC: it is also not precluded that such a person can be based at the location of a parent company.
-In fulfilling their roles in training staff, retailers and wholesalers are not precluded from engaging external third party assistance or appointing a suitable third party provider of such training, provided that the relevant records are retained to ensure that the provisions of Regulations 18 and 19 are respected.
-The retailer or wholesaler must inform the CCPC of the name, etc. of this person as soon as practicable after their nomination after the entry into force of the Regulations for the first such nominated person.
+In this context, this suitable qualified person should be independent of the purchasing role within the retailer's or wholesaler's business (viz. not directly involved in purchasing).
+In that context, the person should preferably be someone who holds a more general compliance role within the business.
+Engagement of a new additional staff member for this role is not required under the Regulation unless the retailer or wholesaler deems it appropriate for its own reasons.
+The retailer or wholesaler must inform the CCPC of the name, etc. of this person as soon as practicable after the nomination but no later than 3 months after the entry into force of the Regulations for the first such nominated person.